rianapriansyah/atm-sim/README.md

 # ATM Simulation Stage-1

-How to build and run ATM Simulation using command line Open command line.
+How to build and run ATM Simulation using command line.

+Open command line.
 If you you are using Windows Terminal, make sure you have Git installed on your machine.

 Clone the repository: `git clone https://github.com/rianapriansyah/atm-sim.git atm_simulation`